 Take a look at our ‘You said, we did’ projects.

-Ongoing feedback opportunities:
+Ongoing feedback and involvement opportunities:

 We are currently mapping patient and community panels across our ICS partners, so that we can offer a wide range of opportunities to give your views.
-Here are some ways you can feedback on local hearth and care services.
+Here are some ways you can feedback on local health and care services.

 We want to hear from you – you can contact us.